fwi/yapool/README.md

 Pool implementations inherited each other from basic to full-featured: `IPool > Pool > BoundPool > PrunedPool`

-A pool uses a `IPoolFactory` to create, validate and destroy pool resources.
+A pool needs an `IPoolFactory` to create, validate and destroy pool resources.
 Simple pool creation example:

 ```java